-Puerto Vallarta (PVR) - cruise port, resort destination, home to incredible beaches & a jungle paradise.
-Puerto Vallarta has a little bit of something for everyone, but what gets TIY excited, are the special destinations just a short drive from the city.
-In this article, we are going to give you all of our favorite day trip recommendations from Puerto Vallarta, to ensure you have unique & fun experiences!
+Puerto Vallarta (PVR) – cruise port, resort destination, home to incredible beaches & a jungle paradise.
+PVR has a little bit of something for everyone, but what gets TIY excited, are the special locations just a short drive from the city.
+In this article, we are going to give you all of our favorite day trip recommendations, to ensure you have unique & fun experiences!
 Or join a TIY tour and experience all this and more with the insurance of a trusty guide and fun group to go with.

 Quimixto is a small and quiet beach town south of Puerto Vallarta.
 It is accessible by boat, which adds to its allure and remoteness.
 It is mainly visited by day trippers who are in search of the waterfall hike and pristine beaches.
 But, if you are up for an incredibly relaxing evening, stay at one of the few hotels in the town.
 Amaca Beach Resort offers wellness focused detoxes and yoga packages.
 Or just hang on their beach lounge chairs… steps away from your room!
 Looking for a little slice of luxury & yoga all in one?
 Check out Xinalani Retreat.
 It is a luxury yoga resort with its own private beach and just steps away from the main Quimixto beach.

 Quimixto is a fantastic place to get away from the hustle and bustle of PVR and to relax in the beautiful natural environment.
 Not to mention, the boat cruise to the town is an adventure in its own right.
 You’ll get stunning views of uninhabited beaches, impressive hotels & homes, and have we mentioned the water?!
 This side of PVR has unique green and blue hues to the ocean.
 See it for yourself!

 Things to do:

 - Yoga & Wellness focused activities

 - Relax on the Beach